 There are several different types of terms that can be included in contracts.
 Contracts may be set for a fixed term or an open-term agreement.
 An employee who has worked for a company for over 10 years is entitled to an open-term contract.

-A probation period can be included in a contract if the employee works full-time, and also has a contract term lasting over three months.
-This set period can only be included once however, and wages during any probation period may not fall below of 80% of agreed wages.
+A probation period can be included in a contract if the employee works full-time and has a contract term lasting over three months.
+However, this set period can only be included once, and wages during any probation period may not fall below 80% of the agreed wages.

 Termination of labour contract

-If the employee is under special circumstances, then a company may terminate their contract with either a 30-day notice or payment in lieu of notice.
-For example, if the employee reaches the end of a medical treatment period for a non-work related injury, and is unable to take up the original work or maintain a new position, the company may terminate their contract appropriately.
+If the employee is under special circumstances, a company may terminate their contract with a 30-day notice or payment in lieu of notice.
+For example, if the employee reaches the end of a medical treatment period for a non-work-related injury and is unable to take up the original work or maintain a new position, the company may terminate the contract appropriately.
 Similarly, if the employee is incapable of performing designated tasks after training or transferring, the employer may terminate them.